Jonny-exe/binary-fractions/binary_fractions/README.md

 **Returns**:

-  float or integer: number as float or integer
+  Union[float, int]: number as float or integer

 <a name="binary.Binary.from_float"></a>
 #### from\_float